elemel/lua-properties/README.md

-# lua-properties
+# Properties for Lua

-Properties for Lua
+I don't always encapsulate fields, but when I do, I keep them under wraps.